 - the goods are travelling under a recognised excise scheme at that time

-- you can show that the movement started before Brexit
+- you can show that the movement started on or before 31 December 2020

 The requirements and any sanctions that may apply to these goods will be based on current UK excise legislation and duty points that apply to EU movements.

 HMRC or Border Force may ask for evidence of the date and time your goods were dispatched.
 You can show this by providing:

 - for excise duty suspended goods - the eAD or a commercial document containing the ARC

 - for excise duty paid goods, either: the request to import excise goods bought duty paid in another EU member state (HM4) or the Simplified Accompanying Administrative Document (SAAD) form